nanopool/nanominer/README.md

 * GitHub issues tracker: https://github.com/nanopool/nanominer/issues
 * Community chat in telegram (developers read it too): https://t.me/nanominer_en
 * Our Discord channel https://discord.gg/JtKHCbm8Yg

-## Dev fee
-**nanominer** takes payment in the form of mining to its wallets once per 2 hours of runtime.
-The commission is:
-- 1% of total mining time for Ethash, Etchash and Ubqhash algorithms (72 seconds per 2 hours);
-- 2% for KawPow, Octopus, RandomX and Verushash algorithms (144 seconds per 2 hours);
-- 5% for Cuckaroo30 and Autolykos algorithms (360 seconds per 2 hours);

 ## Setup
 At launch **nanominer** reads the _config.ini_ setup file from the program's current directory.
 In order to